Joey Gallo Player Props: Twins vs. Diamondbacks

 Joey Gallo At The Plate

-- Looking at the 85 games he has played this season, he's hit a long ball in 16 of them (18.8%), and in 6.2% of his trips to the plate.
+- In 18.6% of his games this season, he has homered, and 6.1% of his trips to the plate.

-- Gallo has driven home a run in 19 games this year (22.4%), including more than one RBI in 8.2% of his games and producing three or more of his team's runs on four occasions..
+- Gallo has picked up an RBI in 22.1% of his games this season, with two or more RBI in 8.1% of his games.
+He has also driven in three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.